Citation, DOI and article data

 - increased cortical thickening

-Some publications advocate use of the Bragard staging classification 10, which requires two views/planes of the forefoot:
+Some publications advocate the use of the Bragard staging classification 10, which requires two views/planes of the forefoot:

 - I - metatarsal head flattening and decreased subchondral bone density

-- II - metatarsal head sclerosis, fragmentation and deformation, with cortical thickening
+- II - metatarsal head sclerosis, fragmentation, and deformation, with cortical thickening

 Early MR imaging findings include low-signal-intensity changes in the metatarsal head on T1-weighted images with increased signal intensity on corresponding T2-weighted and STIR images.

 With disease progression, flattening of the metatarsal head occurs, and low-signal-intensity changes develop on T2-weighted images as the bone becomes sclerotic.

 History and etymology

 Albert H Freiberg (1868-1940), was an American orthopedic surgeon, who first described his eponymous condition in 1914 8,9,11.

 - normal variant: metatarsal head flattening is described in ~10% of the asymptomatic population